Packed trains, drinking: Japanese impatient over virus steps - WHIZ News

 Past emergency measures authorized only non-mandatory requests.
 The government in February toughened a law on anti-virus measures to allow authorities to issue binding orders for nonessential businesses to shorten their hours or close, in exchange for compensation for those who comply and penalties for violators.

-Shutdown requirements for bars, karaoke and most entertainment facilities will stay in place until the end of May, but department stores will be allowed to operate for shorter hours.
+Shutdown requirements will be eased somewhat.
+Bars, karaoke studios and most other entertainment facilities will be required to remain closed until the end of May, but department stores will be able to operate for shorter hours and stadiums and concert halls will be allowed to have up to 5,000 people or half their capacity.

-Wearing masks, staying home and other measures for the general public remain non-mandatory request.
+Wearing masks, staying home and other measures for the general public remain non-mandatory requests.

-The government has also been criticized over its snail-paced vaccination rollout, which has covered only 2% of the population since inoculations began in mid-February.
+The government has also been criticized over its snail-paced vaccination rollout, which has fully covered less than 1% of the population since inoculations began in mid-February.